ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-1/README.md

 ###
 Along with absolute performance difference between IS1 and the GMS on a per-puzzle basis, I also wanted to address the degree to which the same puzzles were *relatively* difficult for the individual and 'typical' solver.
 To address this, each solve time for IS1 and GMS was calculated as a % difference from the solver's respective 10-puzzle moving average.
 These 'recent form-normalized' solve times are plotted against each other on a per-puzzle day and per period (pre or post-2023) basis (**Figure 5**).
 Points falling in the bottom left ("relatively easy for both solvers") and upper right ("relatively hard for both solvers") quadrants represent concordance of relative difficulty for a given puzzle.
 By far the most common outcome across puzzle days was "relatively easy for both solvers" (bottom left), with the second most common outcome being "relatively hard for both solvers" (upper right).
 It must be noted when interpreting the large asymmetry between the number of points in these two "concordant" quadrants that the rate of improvement for solvers is quite rapid, with individual solve times typically outpacing the 10-puzzle moving average.
 In contrast, the relative scarcity of points in the "non-concordant" quadrants is less likely related to experience-dependent changes in solver performance and more likely related to common puzzle-specific properties tending to influence performance across solvers in the same direction.
 Starting in the next section, is on analyses isolating the relationship of factors independent of solver aptitude on solve times.

+**Figure 5.

 **Supplementary Figure 1.
-Day-of-Week Specific 10-Puzzle Moving Average for IS1, Adjusted by GMS Performance Over the Same Puzzle Set**
+IS1 10-Puzzle Solve Time Moving Averages, Adjusted by GMS Performance, by Puzzle Day**
 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-1/assets/90933302/db598abf-f191-4d75-b4ff-eb03b1f1d8f9)
 *For each puzzle completed by IS1, the percentage difference for the raw solve time from the global median solve time (GMST) was computed.
 The 10-puzzle moving average of this difference was then plotted, per puzzle day, by completion date.
 The volatility present in the raw solve times (see Figure 2) is still mostly present in these adjusted data plots, indicating that this volatility was due to factors other than by-chance runs of greater or lesser difficulty per puzzle day.*